In This Section

 Course sections may receive an honors designation if the student’s knowledge is extended through application, integration, creation, and innovation over and above the non-honors section.

-The Honors Program promotes global learning through seminars, courses with global learning objectives, emphasis on study abroad, and yearly travel study trips, supported by honors scholarships.
-Honors program students traveled to Ireland in 2015 and Peru in 2016.
+The Honors Program promotes global learning through seminars, courses with global learning objectives, emphasis on study abroad, and yearly travel study programs, supported by honors scholarships.
+Over the past five years, Honors program students have traveled to Ireland, Peru, Greece, Italy, Iceland, France, and the Netherlands.

 Each honors scholar works with a research mentor to perform a capstone research project.
 The project is an inquiry-driven, systematic investigation that attempts to establish facts and reach new conclusions.
 The project will culminate in a poster, podium presentation, or manuscript accepted for publication.